mattunderscorechampion/tree-root/README.md

 and then modify it so that it is not.
 The BalancingTree is a mutable tree that ensures that trees remain balanced.
 Again this is done by leaving the placement up to the tree.
 It provides immutable nodes and an API that allows placement on the tree instead of the nodes.

+SPI
+===

+There is also an SPI that can be used to support specific implementations.
+The SPI can be used to expose more powerful functionality specific to tree implementations.
+The ServiceLoader is used to allow the implementations of the SPI to be discovered at runtime.
+Each component of the SPI provides a method that returns the class of the tree or node that the implementation applies to.

+NOTE: handling lookup failure when invoking utilities for types that do not provide SPI implementations still needs to be implemented.

+When a TreesImpl object is created it looks up all the implementations using the ServiceLoader and registers the SPI implementation against the class that is used for.
+When a utility operation is used it looks up the SPI implementation for the tree or node class it has been invoked for and uses the SPI to perform the operation.
+The SPI implementation may use the fact that it registered against the concrete type to cast a Tree or Node to the concrete type safely at runtime.
+This allows for the use of methods not exposed by the API.

+This is intended to provide a Python like approach to certain utilities.
+The Python len() function can be used for any object that provides a \__len\__() method.
+This allows standard functions or utilities to be used with new and extended types without exposing behaviour in the API.